Hongyoungjin/GraspPointFinder/README.md

 # GraspPointFinder
-Based on the "Force Closure" idea, the algorithm intends to find the optimum grasp point based on virtual 3D object.
+Based on the "Force Closure" idea, the algorithm intends to find the optimum grasp point of a virtual 3D object.

 ## How it works